LoopNav: Benchmarking Spatial Consistency in World Models: Abstract

 \section{Abstract}

 The ability to simulate the world in a spatially consistent manner is a crucial requirement for effective world models.
 Such a model enables high-quality visual generation, and also ensures the reliability of world models for downstream tasks such as simulation and planning.
-Designing a memory module is a crucial component for addressing spatial consistency: such a model must not only retain long-horizon observational information, but also enables the construction of explicit or implicit internal spatial representations.
-However, there are no datasets designed to promote the development of memory modules by explicitly enforcing spatial consistency constraints.
+It must not only retain long-horizon observational information, but also enables the construction of explicit or implicit internal spatial representations.
+However, existing datasets do not explicitly enforce spatial consistency constraints, limiting both the ability to systematically evaluate this capability and to learn it through data-driven approaches.
 Furthermore, most existing benchmarks primarily emphasize visual coherence or generation quality, neglecting the requirement of long-range spatial consistency.
-To bridge this gap, we construct a dataset and corresponding benchmark by sampling 150 distinct locations within the open-world environment of Minecraft, collecting about 250 hours (20 million frames) of loop-based navigation videos with actions.
-Our dataset follows a curriculum design of sequence lengths, allowing models to learn spatial consistency on increasingly complex navigation trajectories.
-Furthermore, our data collection pipeline is easily extensible to new Minecraft environments and modules.
-Four representative world model baselines are evaluated on our benchmark.
+To bridge this gap, we propose \loopnav, a dataset and corresponding benchmark centered on loop-based navigation for evaluating spatial consistency.
+The dataset comprises 250 hours (20 million frames) of loop-based navigation videos with actions, collected from diverse locations in the open-world environment of Minecraft.
+We further introduce a Scene Graph Consistency Score to quantify spatial consistency while remaining invariant to pixel-level variations.
 Dataset, benchmark, and code are open-sourced to support future research.

 \afterpage{

 }